Official Rules for

 2. Throwing your stick on the court or onto the

-bench, or smashing it anywhere on the court or boards in a violent manner will result
+bench, or smashing it anywhere on the court or boards in a violent manner

 in an automatic 2:00 penalty.
 2nd offense 10 min misconduct.
 3rd game

 should have been the rule all along, but now we are publically addressing

 this issue and taking matters out of the ref's hands by making it an